limeleaf-collective/website/content/services/consulting.md

 feature_photo_alt = ""
 +++

 When moving to Rust and Go, we've seen companies struggle with new development and deployment processes, inexperienced engineers, and product leaders being unaware of what's possible with the languages.
 These result in launch delays, frustrated staff, and nervous investors.
 Let us help!

 <!-- more -->

-How we can help:
+How do we do it?

 - Mentor your staff in best practices as they transition from other languages to Rust or Go
-- Level up programmers with some Rust or Go knowledge into power users
+- Level up programmers with some Rust or Go knowledge into power developers
 - Identify bottlenecks in your processes that are slowing down your teams and resolve them
-- Educate Product about how Rust and Go can supercharge roadmaps
+- Educate Product about how Rust and Go to supercharge roadmaps
 - Recommend the best tools to get the most productivity out of the languages

-### Typical Activities
+## Typical Activities

 - Review application architecture and infrastructure plans and recommend improvements
 - Load test systems to identify breaking points and potential for runaway operational costs